Mentesenotaddisu/alx-pre_course/0x01-git/README.md

 hello people
-this is an edit form github web
+this is an edit form githubweb